 Making the transition from breastmilk or formula to solid foods can be an exciting time for you and your baby.
-However, it can also be confusing to know when your baby can eat certain foods and textures.
-This guide will break down the baby feeding stages and recommend foods at each level.
+However, it can also be confusing to know when your baby is ready for certain foods and textures.
+This guide will break down the stages of baby food and recommend foods at each level.
 While this food can be store bought, making homemade baby food is a fun and healthy way for you and your baby to bond.

 Stage 1: Purees (Four to Six Months)